NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Instance Management--DOCID39/API--DOCID64.md

 to manage your instance, one is Nova command line API and another is Nova python API.
 Which one to use depends on your needs.
 The Nova python API is great if you want integrate it with python programming to manage instance in a programmatic way.
-If you are a system administrator and you probably will prefer to sue Nova command line API through a console to manage instances.
+If you are a system administrator and you probably will prefer to use Nova command line API through a console to manage instances.
 Both of them provides more management options than you can do through the Dashboard.